Knick v. Township of Scott: Background

-Knick sought relief from the Pennsylvania court of common pleas, arguing that her land was being taken for public use without compensation, but the court refused to accept the case as the Township had yet to file a civil enforcement action against her.
-She subsequently appealed to the United States District Court for the Middle District of Pennsylvania, citing facial challenges based on the Township's new ordinance violating her Fourth and Fifth Amendment rights in addition to takings claims.
+Knick sought relief from the Pennsylvania court of common pleas, arguing that her land was being taken for public use without compensation, but the court refused to accept the case as the Township dropped a civil enforcement action against her.
+Because the ordinance and its threat of enforcement remained in place, Ms. Knick subsequently brought a lawsuit before the United States District Court for the Middle District of Pennsylvania, citing facial challenges based on the Township's new ordinance violating her Fourth and Fifth Amendment rights in addition to takings claims.
 By September 2016, the District Court dismissed the case, arguing that it was unripe for federal courts as per Williamson County.
 Knick appealed to the Third Circuit Appeals Court.
-While the Third Circuit did consider if the various tests prescribed by Williamson County were applicable to the facial challenges presented by Knick, the Court ultimately deemed that Knick's case was unripe until Knick had prosecuted a state-level lawsuit.
+Knick was represented on appeal by the nonprofit public interest law firm Pacific Legal Foundation which specializes in property rights cases.
+The Third Circuit considered if the various tests prescribed by Williamson County were applicable to the facial challenges presented by Knick and ultimately deemed that Knick's case was unripe until Knick had prosecuted a state-level lawsuit.